MrMarteng/node-red-umbparser/README.md

 ### Implement status request feature to ping a device

 Every UMB device features a status command, that can be used to ping a device.
-This is helpful to verify that the basic configuration and setup is working properly
+This is helpful to verify that the basic configuration and setup is working properly.